 Salmon jerky is the logical extension of both regular smoked salmon as well as salmon candy.

 The way I do all three is, more or less, the same.
 Only the cure, cut and times are different.
 Let me walk you through it.
 First, there is my standard smoked salmon recipe, which is well regarded, incidentally.
-This is hot-smoked salmon fillets or blocks, brined and basted with bird or maple syrup or honey.
+This is hot-smoked salmon fillets or blocks, brined and basted with birch or maple syrup or honey.
 The intention is tender, lightly smoked but fully cooked salmon.

 Then there is my salmon candy recipe.
 This is a half step towards salmon jerky.
 Instead of a brine, I salt (and sugar) relatively thick strips of salmon, then smoked them and baste them until they are a bit sturdier than my smoked salmon.
 This allows them to be carried along on day trips, and they’ll keep a long while in cool conditions.